Praise God and Pass the Ammunition

-It’s the season of goodwill, and we can consider ourselves fortunate that the great and good have deigned to share their profound thoughts with the nation as we prepare to set out on these rain-sodden highways for the lost kingdom of teleturkeylandia.
+It’s the season of goodwill, and the great and the good and the not-so-good have deigned to share their thoughts with the nation.

-These include advice from the Crown Prince of Sandringham, showing his deep and thoughtful side with a lecture to the medical profession on the need to become more compassionate and how to develop ‘healing empathy’ with patients – something I bet Charlie knows a great deal about.
+These include the Crown Prince of Sandringham, who has taken time out to deliver a lecture to the medical profession on the need to become more compassionate and develop ‘healing empathy’ with patients.

-The Prince does set high standards in vacuity and banality, but I think the Archbishop of York John Sentamu has trumped him, in an interview with British Forces News.
-Seated next to a Xmas tree with a homely fire in the background, Sentamu argues that cuts in defence need to be conducted with ‘ far, far greater sensitivity’, so that the British Army can continue to be the wonderfully efficient professional military that has achieved such dazzling results in recent years.
+Next up is the Archbishop of York John Sentamu, in an interview with British Forces News.
+Sitting next to a Christmas tree with a homely fire in the background, Sentamu asks for cuts in defence to be conducted with ‘ far, far greater sensitivity’.

 Asked by his unctuous interviewer about the role of military padres at this ‘special time of year’, Sentamu says they are there to provide ‘God’s presence’ to soldiers and their families, and remind them that God is ‘concerned about the other person, but God is also interested in peacekeeping and peacemaking, because that’s the very heart of God is a God of peace and a God of justice.’

-What sanctimonious, sententious, shallow, vacuous drivel.
-What an ignorant, posturing, self-regarding, warmongering buffoon.
+With all due respect, this is sanctimonious, sententious, shallow, drivel.
 This, in the same week that the MOD has had to fork out millions in compensation to the Iraqis it tortured during its disastrous tenure in Basra, with thousands more cases pending.
-What does the God of peace and justice have to say about that you freaking idjit?

-In the last decade the British military has been involved in two major military ‘interventions’ in Iraq and Afghanistan that had nothing to do with making or keeping peace.
-Hundreds of hundreds of thousands of people have died in these wars that were declared, prepared and managed by the British political elite as part of its historic role as the US military’s faithful lieutenant.
+In the last decade the British military has been involved in two major wars in Iraq and Afghanistan that had nothing to do with making or keeping peace.
+Hundreds of thousands of people have died in these wars.

-No doubt Sentamu would have been able to tell them ‘ it’s what the God of peace and justice requires my son.’
-The pink-robed messenger of the Lord also completely ignores the view from more informed – or more honest? – observers that the British mission in Helmand, according to its own criteria, has been a spectacular and bloody failure.
+No doubt Sentamu would tell them it’s what the God of peace and justice requires.
+Sentamu also completely ignores the testimonies from less sentimenal observers that the British mission in Helmand, according to its own criteria, has been a spectacular failure.